-In 2016, those partners include: WYKX/WDBC in Delta County, Y101 in Ontonagon County, Eagle Country Radio/The Rockin’ Eagle in Baraga, Houghton and Keweenaw Counties, St. Vincent DePaul Society and Salvation Army in Marquette County, The Munising News in Alger County, St. Vincent DePaul in Iron County, plus the Good Neighbor Food Pantry in Schoolcraft County, the City of Ironwood (Bob Tervonen) and the Cities of Wakefield and Bessemer (John Siira) in Gogebic County, also in Gogebic County is WIMI/WJMS radio who are assisting with the event, WJNR/WOBE/WHTO in Dickinson County, and the student group “Marquette Ending Hunger” on Northern Michigan University’s campus.
+The continued success can be attributed to a number of factors.
+One of the most important is the partnerships we have developed over the years with a number of local organizations and radio stations.
+In 2019, those partners include: United Steelworkers Locals 4950 & 4974 organizing collections in Western Marquette County Schools, WYKX/WDBC in Delta County, Y101 in Ontonagon County, Eagle Radio in Baraga, Houghton and Keweenaw Counties, St. Vincent DePaul Society and Salvation Army in Marquette County, The Munising News in Alger County, St. Vincent DePaul in Iron County, plus the Good Neighbor Food Pantry in Schoolcraft County, the City of Ironwood (Bob Tervonen) and the cities of Wakefield and Bessemer (Richard Brackney & Susan Ahonen) in Gogebic County, also in Gogebic County is WIMI/WJMS radio who are assisting with the event, WJNR/WOBE/WHTO in Dickinson County, and the student group “Marquette Ending Hunger” on Northern Michigan University’s campus.

-2016 TV6 Canathon Special Events
+***2019 TV6 Canathon Special Events***

 The Ojibwa Casinos in Baraga & Marquette will provide $5 of free play per day for every 3 non-perishable food items donated at either location.
 Make a donation today to the TV6 Canathon and help feed a hungry neighbor.
-Offer good through December 1.

 (Restrictions apply see Casino guest services for details.)

-Tadych Econo Foods in Marquette, Iron Mountain and Houghton will be matching all food donations made at their stores on Saturday, November 26th, pound for pound.
+Tadych Econo Foods in Marquette, Iron Mountain and Houghton will be matching all food donations made at their stores on Saturday, November 30th, pound for pound.
 Stop in and double the impact of your donation to the TV6 Canathon.